Skip to main content

 Overview

-PenguinCore acts as an integration point between:
+PenguinCore v0.3.3.3.post1 acts as an integration point between:

 • Engine (Optional): A high-level coordinator for reasoning/action loops (used when available).

-• ActionExecutor: Executes actions and processes results.
+• ActionExecutor: Executes actions and processes results with UI event callbacks.

-• ProjectManager: Manages projects and tasks.
+• ProjectManager: Manages projects and tasks with SQLite persistence.

 Rather than implementing functionality directly, PenguinCore focuses on coordination.
 It initializes and holds references to these components.
 Crucially, if the Engine is successfully initialized, PenguinCore delegates the primary reasoning and execution loops to it.
 Otherwise, it falls back to managing the loop internally using get_response.